 Change the MAC parameters: RTS threshold, Tx queue size, data rate, and retry limit.

-Change the physical layer parameters: PHY Tx gain, PHY Rx gain, and Rx noise figure.
+Change the PHY parameters: PHY Tx gain, PHY Rx gain, and Rx noise figure.

 Vary the channel modeling parameters.